 Since 2014, Avis UK has also added eco-friendly vehicles to their fleet of hire cars.
 The introduction of these cars to Avis’ UK fleet is another example of its bid to be greener.

 Eden Springs – The Water & Coffee Company

-Eden Springs water coolers and coffee machines can be found in many offices and public buildings across Europe.
+You can find Eden Springs water coolers and coffee machines in many offices and public buildings across Europe.

 The company have been working to reduce their environmental impacts for almost a decade, and the company has been certified CarbonNeutral® since 2010.

 One of their current key areas of focus is the plastic footprint of the Eden Springs water cooler bottles.
-These bottles are 100% recyclable and can be reused up to 50 times before recycling.
+These bottles are 100% recyclable.
+You can also reuse these bottles up to 50 times before recycling.

 While not quite Carbon Neutral yet, another company worthy of a special mention is Quorn.

 Quorn has steadily been reducing their carbon emissions in recent years.
 Since 2012 they have reduced the carbon footprint of their factories by 37%.
 80% of their packaging is now recyclable, and they have also reduced their water usage by 21%.
 Quorn is the first business of its kind to achieve third-party certification of their carbon footprint figures, and over 50% of their products have achieved the Carbon Trust Footprint.

 It’s also no secret that a reduction in our collective meat consumption is essential to avoid significant climate change.
 This is because livestock farming causes great damage to the environment, including deforestation and great quantities of methane emissions.
 In rich nations, beef consumption would have to be reduced by 90%, and milk 60% to avoid global warming over 1.5˚C¹.
 Rice consumption must also decrease.
 This is because rice paddies are another dominant source of methane.